jisaacstone/urbanmountain/urbanism_books.markdown

   author="Leslie Kern"
   rating="B"
   description="
 Nice as an introduction to the idea of feminist geography.
-Half a memoir, lots of personal anecdotes."
+Half a memoir - lots of personal anecdotes."
 %}

 {% include book.html